alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-04.md

 offer digital analogues
-of "closed distribution lists" for sharing content amongst a set of participants, where non-participants are fully excluded from access to content.
+of "closed distribution lists" for sharing content amongst a set of intended recipients, where all others are fully excluded from access to content.